freeman-industries/react-native-easy-payments/README.md

 # Guides

-Please note: the current `examples` directory hasn't bee updated since the fork.
+Please note: the current `examples` directory hasn't been updated since the fork.
 They probably won't work out of the box, but feel free to explore the code.

 - Stripe: Apple Pay